-Here are some recommended resources for learning the external things you need to know as a Lino developer.
+Here are some recommended resources for learning what you need to know as a Lino developer.
 They are not specific to Lino and therefore not covered in this guide.
 You don't need to read them all.
 We just try to help you with getting started by providing useful pointers.
 Feel free to ask for guidance.

 Lino is mostly written in the Python programming language.
-You need to know for example
+Experienced Lino developers know for example

 what's an object, a string, a list, a dict, a float

 the difference between a class method and an instance method

 when and how to use subprocesses and threads